 Winter is coming — has that joke gone cold?
 Well, soon enough you will feel the chill if you don’t take the time to winterize your home.
 Winterizing is a process that protects your home from winter-related damage and ensures greater energy efficiency through the cold season.
 If you haven’t already, you should start spending some of your free time winterizing your home in the following ways:

 Any above-ground pipe in an unheated space is at risk of freezing, and a frozen pipe could easily cost you thousands of dollars in water damage.
 Fortunately, winterizing pipes is inexpensive, but it could take you some time to complete.

 First, you should scour your home for cracks and crevices where cold can seep in, sealing any openings you find in walls, crawlspaces, attics and basements.
 You should also check the insulation in your walls and roof to ensure that your home is efficiently maintaining a warm interior temperature.
 Then, you can purchase and install pipe insulation for pipes in attics and basements for as little as $0.50 per linear foot.
+In a pinch, you can also use pool noodles, though it would be best if you wrapped the whole thing in aluminum foil then taped it completely to keep water from getting in.
 Finally, it might be wise to leave neglected faucets on a slow drip throughout the cold season, so water will continuously move through pipes and resist freezing.

 Weatherstrip Doors and Windows

 Weatherstripping is a material that goes around movable components in your walls, like doors and windows, that are known weak points in your home’s exterior envelope.
 There are several different types of weatherstripping; here are the most common options:

 - Tension seal: Vinyl or bronze in a V-shape used inside tracks of double-hung windows or sliding windows and doors.
 Durable, but moderately expensive.